tofarias/laravel-jqgrid-retrieve-jsondata/README.md

 	}
 }
 ```
-If you need to process the data from different databases you could create a classe for the database like: *ModelSqlServerGrid extends JQGrid*, ModelPostgresSqlGrid extends JQGrid supported by Laravel Eloquent ORM.
+If you need to process the data from different databases you could create a class supported by Laravel Eloquent ORM: *ModelSqlServerGrid extends JQGrid*, ModelPostgresSqlGrid extends JQGrid.

 * Create a controller and implement the method defined in *url* parameter in *jqgrid*: